Request Free Estimate

 Closing your doors, whether an entry door or interior doors, can help cool your home by sealing off unused portions of the house.
 It can be tempting to leave doors open, whether it’s your interior or a sliding patio door, but in order to reduce the time needed to cool down the home after exposure to that Alabama summer air, it’s best to keep them closed.

 Dehumidifiers can help control the amount of moisture in the air, reducing humidity and increasing airflow.
 Energy Star recommends buying a dehumidifier with a humidistat.
 That way, you can program your preferred humidity level and let the system auto-regulate the room.
 You can find dehumidifiers in various sizes to provide enough support for the space.

 When the sun shines through your windows, it can increase your room temperature if you don’t have energy-efficient windows.
 To mitigate this effect, try closing your blinds during the hottest parts of the day so that you can reduce any extra heat.
 If you need to increase the amount of light in the room, try adding a few LED light bulbs to brighten the space without raising your bill.

 According to the EPA, air filters can improve ventilation in a room.
 To get the best results from your air filter, clean the filter as needed during the summer to ensure that the air filter works properly.

 Also, air filters could help the room feel less stuffy and make it easier to breathe in the space.
 Although this does not impact the temperature directly, this can make the room feel more comfortable.

-If you’re looking for energy-efficient windows in the Birmingham area, look no further than Window World!
-We offer a wide range of energy-efficient products to help you keep your house greener and cooler.
+If you’re looking for energy-efficient windows in the Birmingham area, look no further than Window World of Central Alabama!
+We offer a wide range of energy-efficient products to keep your house greener and cooler.
 Contact us today to request your free consultation.